-7.1.8 A model of situation awareness and Rapid Decision Making
+6.1.7 Including a Model of Situation Awareness and Rapid Decision Making

-Novices have to do problem solving, and experts can do problem solving but save effort (or improve their problem solving performance) by recognizing solutions based on the problem.
-Viewed broadly, a model that does this transition starts to provide an explanation of situation awareness and rapid decision making (RDM) as a result of expertise and recognition.
+Novices have to do problem solving.
+Experts can do problem solving but save effort (or improve their problem-solving performance) by recognizing solutions based on the problem.
+Viewed broadly, a model that does this transition starts to provide an explanation of situation awareness and Rapid Decision Making (RDM) as a result of expertise and recognition.

-Able (Larkin, 1981) and its recent reimplementations (Ritter et al., 1998b) provide a simulation explaining the path of development from novice to expert in formal domains (i.e., those where behavior is based on manipulated equations such as physics or math).
-The early (or barely) Able model works with a backward chaining approach, that is, it starts with what is desired and chooses domain principles to apply based on what will provide the desired output.
+Able (Larkin, 1981) and its recent re-implementations (Ritter et al., 1998b) provide a simulation explaining the path of development from novice to expert in formal domains (i.e., those where behavior is based on manipulated equations such as physics or math).
+The early (or barely) Able model works with a backward-chaining approach, that is, it starts with what is desired and chooses domain principles to apply based on what will provide the desired output.
 This approach is applied recursively until initial conditions are found.
-The chunking mechanism in Soar gives rise to new rules that allow the model to use a forward chaining method that is faster.
+The chunking mechanism in Soar gives rise to new rules that allow the model to use a forward-chaining method that is faster.
 That is, from the initial conditions new results are proposed.
 The rules are applied until the desired result is found.
-Students at Nottingham have applied the Able mechanism to several new domains.
-Their examples are available at <www.nottingham.ac.uk/pub/soar/nottingham/>.
+Students at the University of Nottingham have applied the Able mechanism to several new domains.
+Their examples are available at www.nottingham.ac.uk/pub/soar/nottingham/student-projects.html.

-Work could be done to translate this mechanism, which has worked in Lisp and in several versions of Soar, into other architectures, and extend it from a simulation to a full process model.
+Work could be done to translate this mechanism, which has worked in Lisp and in several versions of Soar, into other architectures and extend it from a simulation to a full process model.
 This would require a rather modest amount of effort, less than a programmer-year to get started if the programmer was familiar with Soar.
 Applying it in a realistic domain would take longer.